koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_42_img_1.md

+# The image 1 in slide 42 of lecture 9 contains:
 The image is a multi-layered flow diagram displaying relationships between financial concepts, supply chain elements, strategic imperatives, and potential tactical decisions.

 **Top Layer:**